CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

    ![](media/24-05-2024(3).png)

-1. The Devbox creation will take around 60 - 90 minutes time.
+1. The Devbox creation will take around 60 - 90 minutes.
 You can move to the next exercise and come back later to check on the devbox environment.

    ![](media/2dgn86.png)